 1. How does New Fund Offer work?

 In a new fund offer, the opportunity to subscribe to the scheme is available only for a limited period.
-In this period, the investors may purchase units of the mutual fund scheme during the pre-defined period and subscribe to the NFO at an offer price.
+The investors may purchase units of the mutual fund scheme during the pre-defined period and subscribe to the NFO at an offer price.
 This is usually fixed at Rs 10.
-Once this tenure expires, the investors would be able to purchase the units of the fund at the offer prevailing at the time.
-Usually, NFO subscribers have found to experience significant gains after listing.
+Once the tenure expires, the investors would be able to purchase the fund units at the specified price.
+NFO subscribers, in general, have been able to generate noticeably better gains post-listing.